 Creating a maven project

-If you’re interesting in a step-by-step initialization of a step project with Eclipse and Maven, this section will be relevant, otherwise just skip to the description of the keyword’s code.
+If you’re interested in a step-by-step initialization of a step project with Eclipse and Maven, this section will be relevant, otherwise just skip to the description of the keyword’s code.

 You can download Eclipse here which should be shipped by default with Maven.
 If you’re already familiar with Maven, just move on to the next sub-section.